A denture is a prosthesis that replaces missing teeth.

 Immediate Dentures (either partial or full) are inserted at the same time teeth are extracted.
 They allow a patient to avoid a period without teeth, but require considerably more after care.

 When the immediate plates are inserted, healing tissues need prompt review.
 Multiple adjustments are often required to accomodate the changing landscape of the healing mouth to support patient comfort.
-Denture modifications and alterations (relining and refitting) are needed in the months that follow, as gums and jawbones remodel and shrink with time and the absence of teeth.
+Denture modifications and alterations (relining and refitting) are needed in the months that follow, as gums and jawbones remodel and shrink with time in the absence of teeth.

 Even the best fitting dentures may feel awkward in the beginning.
 Some people require several months to pass before they become accustomed to wearing them, feel their speech has returned to normal or feel comfortable eating with them in place.